hashicorp/terraform-provider-aws/website/docs/r/autoscaling_policy.html.markdown

 The following arguments are supported:

 * `predefined_metric_type` - (Required) The metric type.
 Valid values are `ASGTotalCPUUtilization`, `ASGTotalNetworkIn`, `ASGTotalNetworkOut`, or `ALBTargetGroupRequestCount`.
-* `resource_label` - (Required) A label that uniquely identifies a specific Application Load Balancer target group from which to determine the request count served by your Auto Scaling group.
+* `resource_label` - (Required) Label that uniquely identifies a specific Application Load Balancer target group from which to determine the request count served by your Auto Scaling group.

 ##### predefined_metric_pair_specification

 The following arguments are supported:

 * `predefined_metric_type` - (Required) Indicates which metrics to use.
 There are two different types of metrics for each metric type: one is a load metric and one is a scaling metric.
 For example, if the metric type is `ASGCPUUtilization`, the Auto Scaling group's total CPU metric is used as the load metric, and the average CPU metric is used for the scaling metric.
 Valid values are `ASGCPUUtilization`, `ASGNetworkIn`, `ASGNetworkOut`, or `ALBRequestCount`.
-* `resource_label` - (Required) A label that uniquely identifies a specific Application Load Balancer target group from which to determine the request count served by your Auto Scaling group.
+* `resource_label` - (Required) Label that uniquely identifies a specific Application Load Balancer target group from which to determine the request count served by your Auto Scaling group.

 ##### predefined_scaling_metric_specification

 The following arguments are supported:

 * `predefined_metric_type` - (Required) Describes a scaling metric for a predictive scaling policy.
 Valid values are `ASGAverageCPUUtilization`, `ASGAverageNetworkIn`, `ASGAverageNetworkOut`, or `ALBRequestCountPerTarget`.
-* `resource_label` - (Required) A label that uniquely identifies a specific Application Load Balancer target group from which to determine the request count served by your Auto Scaling group.
+* `resource_label` - (Required) Label that uniquely identifies a specific Application Load Balancer target group from which to determine the request count served by your Auto Scaling group.

 ##### customized_scaling_metric_specification
 The following arguments are supported:

-* `metric_data_queries` - (Required) A list of up to 10 structures that defines custom scaling metric in predictive scaling policy
+* `metric_data_queries` - (Required) List of up to 10 structures that defines custom scaling metric in predictive scaling policy

 ##### customized_load_metric_specification
 The following arguments are supported:

-* `metric_data_queries` - (Required) A list of up to 10 structures that defines custom load metric in predictive scaling policy
+* `metric_data_queries` - (Required) List of up to 10 structures that defines custom load metric in predictive scaling policy

 ##### customized_capacity_metric_specification
 The following arguments are supported:

-* `metric_data_queries` - (Required) A list of up to 10 structures that defines custom capacity metric in predictive scaling policy
+* `metric_data_queries` - (Required) List of up to 10 structures that defines custom capacity metric in predictive scaling policy

 ##### metric_data_queries
 The following arguments are supported:

 * `expression` - (Optional) The math expression used on the returned metric.
 You must specify either `expression` or `metric_stat`, but not both.
-* `id` - (Required) A short name for the metric used in predictive scaling policy.
+* `id` - (Required) Short name for the metric used in predictive scaling policy.
-* `metric_stat` - (Optional) A structure that defines CloudWatch metric to be used in predictive scaling policy.
+* `metric_stat` - (Optional) Structure that defines CloudWatch metric to be used in predictive scaling policy.
 You must specify either `expression` or `metric_stat`, but not both.
-* `label` - (Optional) A human-readable label for this metric or expression.
+* `label` - (Optional) Human-readable label for this metric or expression.
-* `return_data` - (Optional) A boolean that indicates whether to return the timestamps and raw data values of this metric, the default it true
+* `return_data` - (Optional) Boolean that indicates whether to return the timestamps and raw data values of this metric, the default it true

 ##### metric_stat
 The following arguments are supported:

-* `metric` - (Required) A structure that defines the CloudWatch metric to return, including the metric name, namespace, and dimensions.
+* `metric` - (Required) Structure that defines the CloudWatch metric to return, including the metric name, namespace, and dimensions.
 * `stat` - (Required) The statistic of the metrics to return.
 * `unit` - (Optional) The unit of the metrics to return.